pulibrary/dls-handbook/tooling.md

 # Development Tooling

+In addition to this handbook page, we also have a document [How-to for core and common tasks](https://docs.google.com/document/d/1PRgujNUnLNklfXjWeQ4TeyxG3sULDCVfKR1x29HH9j0/edit#) which we encourage team members to add to.

 ## Standard DLS development tools
 Make sure these are installed for your individual setup.
 Many / most of these are also used on other PUL IT teams